 The Consequences of Dumbing Down

-During the past thirty years there has been a concerted effort in Western nations to avoid political confrontation by lowering educational standards.
+During the past thirty years there has been a concerted effort in Western nations to avoid political confrontation by lowering educational standards and creating a far less intelligent population.

 The 'Dumbing Down' process began slowly and in a distracting manner, relying on 'politically correct' terms and deceptions to divert focus.
-The trick of 'Brave New World', where the population was kept drugged and sex diddled, slowly crept into society so that without thinking, people who would be alert to various political and social manoeuvring were too high or drowned in lust to notice.
+The trick of 'Brave New World', where the population was kept drugged and sex diddled, slowly crept into society.
+Without thinking, people who would be alert to various political and social maneuvering were too high or drowned too deep in lust, to notice.

-By the 1980s the process of dumbing down was in train and has only picked up momentum.
+By the 1980s the process of dumbing down was in train and has only picked up momentum over the past decades.

 When Education was important